tnebooks/12th-physics/content.en/electrostatics/_index.md

 **\_**

-the number of field lines drawn for –2_q_ is twice in number than that for charge +_q_.
+the number of field lines drawn for –2q _ is twice in number than that for charge +q _.

 **EXAMPLE 1.9**